ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 Please open the link in a new tab to watch the tutorial:

 [![IMAGE ALT TEXT](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/38.jpg)](https://www.youtube.com/watch?v=rmWRvxY0Hh8&feature=emb_logo)

+### Azure CLI Documentation
+You can reference the [Azure CLI documentation](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest&WT.mc_id=udacity_learn-wwl) for further information on other commands.

 ### Steps to Create a Resource Group using the Azure CLI: